KS3 Curriculum Guide

 In Years 7 to 9, a combination of classwork, home learning projects and specific assessment assignments and tests will be used to support the pupils in their learning.
 Pupils will be awarded levels, in accordance with the school system, reported home at times throughout the year.
 We also believe that the pupils should be given opportunities to reflect on their progress.
-They are encouraged to identify their own areas of strength and areas of development, in order to set targets for improvement.
-Each pupil will be expected to complete all tasks to the best of his or her ability.
+They are encouraged to identify their own areas of strength and development, in order to set targets for improvement.
+Each pupil will be expected to complete all tasks to the best of their ability.

 An hour of home learning will be set per week and is an integral part of the course.
 The department uses a system based on a combination of individual home learning tasks and projects, where pupils have the opportunity to complete an extended assignment based on the topic area being studied.
 This will enable students to develop study skills that will be essential at GCSE and will develop their historical understanding.
 The assignments are carefully structured and supervised by staff.

 We believe that we work within an exciting subject area and we wish to share that sense of enthusiasm with our pupils.
 We have established a programme of visits, within the curriculum and the school’s Education Extra programme, to provide opportunities for learning outside the classroom.
 For example, each year, as part of our study of World War One, we take a group of Year 9 students to the town of Ypres in Belgium.
 Pupils have the opportunity to visit significant places associated with the war and also lay a wreath at the Menin Gate on behalf of the school.
 We also run ‘History Hunters’ a history Activ8 club which promotes personal historical interests and encourages pupils to share their love of history.